British vs. American Amps – What’s The Difference?

 Orange Amps

 While Marshall amps are known for dishing out lairy distorted tones, Orange amps take that concept to a whole new level.
-As we mentioned, they are very popular with modern hard rock and metal players as they can deliver some seriously sizzling high-gain sounds.
+As we mentioned, they are very popular with modern hard rock and metal players, as they can deliver some seriously sizzling high-gain sounds.

 Orange’s flagship Rockerverb series amp heads are most well-known for this trait, available in powerful 50 or 100-watt configurations.
 Having what can be best described as a punchy, boomy and hairy-sounding distortion channel; this borders on fuzz when their gain controls are pushed, forming a massive wall-of-sound.
 Orange amps aren’t just one-trick ponies though.
-Many of them boast bold clean tones, and give a sweet musical bite when on the edge of breakup.
+Many of them boast bold clean tones and give a sweet musical bite when on the edge of breakup.
 The Tremlord is a prime example of this, designed solely as a clean platform amp.

 Which Amp Brands are American?

 The United States of America has spawned dozens of illustrious guitar and amp brands.
 The biggest and most influential is Fender; one of the guitar industry’s two leading giants.
-With a rich history in guitar amp production, Fenders have been a firm choice for guitarists since as far back as the ’50s.
-And we can’t even begin to count just how many famous players have used them!
+With a rich history in guitar amp production, Fenders have been a firm choice for guitarists since as far back as the ’50s, and we can’t even begin to count just how many famous players have used them!

-What do American Amps sound like?
+What do American Amps Sound Like?

 Fender Combo Amp

 Whereas most British amps will feature EL34 or EL84 power valves, American amps will usually be fitted with 6L6s or 6V6s.
 In the case of 6L6s, these valves sound very clean as they have excellent headroom.
 This means that an amp that they’re fitted in can be turned up very high without breaking up.
-However, whereas EL34s sound warm and harmonically rich when they’re pushed, a 6L6 will clip more harshly when it reaches its limit; which doesn’t sound very musical.
+However, whereas EL34s sound warm and harmonically rich when they’re pushed, a 6L6 will clip more harshly when it reaches its limit, which doesn’t sound very musical.

 Fender Amps

 To the trained ear, Fender amps are usually quite easy to identify.
-Although there are many different models available, whether that be Hot Rods, Bassmans or Deluxe Reverbs; almost all Fender amps are known for having tremendous amounts of clean headroom and, of course – ridiculous volume!
+Although there are many different models available, whether that be Hot Rods, Tone Master or Deluxe Reverbs; almost all Fender amps are known for having tremendous amounts of clean headroom and, of course – ridiculous volume!
 These qualities give Fender amps plenty of dynamic range, which is why country and blues players particularly enjoy them.

 In terms of how they sound, most Fender amps tend to have a broad frequency response.
 This means that their lows are very deep, while their highs are precise and bright.
 These tonal characteristics result in a clear and robust sound that can cut through effortlessly in a mix.
 Simply put, if you’re in a two-guitar band and the other guy is using a Fender, you’ll probably lose the volume war…